darkp435/voidnetivity/ROADMAP.md

 ## Host System
 Pretty much the only thing left to do is to implement the graph and the methods for it.

+# Details
+The NPC AI will obviously be one of the most difficult things to implement due to the complexities surrounding it.

+The second most difficult things to implement would probably be the GUI due to the quirks of Roblox GUI programming as described in `ftp-gui.luau`, lines 116-172 where I wrote that rant during school at whatever the class I had before science was.
+Point is, trying to make it look good is gonna be an absolute pain and would likely take a lot of tinkering in Roblox Studio.

+The host system and the position system needs to be completely overhauled in the future, but for now, it'll do because of other priorities and that it SHOULD work.

+The data handling of the game is mostly done, but the data in `shared-data-module.luau` CAN be compressed, but that will also be a future problem.

+Priority right now is the FTP interface, maps, privilege-obtainment files and finishing `brute-force-minigame.luau` so that there is at least one hacking file as of right now.
+However, __the number one priority right now is handling the initialisation__
+__for when the player first joins the game, where one of each file will be initialised in random hosts that are reachable.__

+# Log
+- September 20: tweaked with VSCode extensions and realised that data related scripts can actually be placed in a separate folder for organisation.
+Did exactly that.